 New York Ejection Injury Attorneys

+Ejection injuries are no joke.
 If you were ejected from the vehicle during a car accident due to someone else’s negligence, contact Hach & Rose, LLP immediately.
-You might be entitled to compensation for the injury you sustained, whether you were partially or totally ejected from the car.
+You might be entitled to compensation for your sustained injury, whether partially or totally ejected from the car.

 Ejection injuries can be catastrophic.
 The body can’t handle crashing through a window at any speed.
-Instant trauma can occur to the head, face, abdomen, and other parts of the body.
+Instant trauma can occur to the head, face, abdomen, and other body parts.
 Some people die on impact, while others require emergency medical care and ongoing treatment to heal.

-Hach & Rose, LLP knows the struggles you face while recovering from your ejection injury and pursuing compensation from the at-fault driver.
+Hach & Rose, LLP knows your struggles while recovering from your ejection injury and pursuing compensation from the at-fault driver.
 It’s a challenge to juggle both tasks.
 However, you won’t have to take on the responsibility of an insurance claim or lawsuit when you hire us to represent you.
 We can handle every step of the process for you.

 How Ejection Injuries Happen